squidfunk/mkdocs-material/docs/tutorials/social/custom.md

     2. Comment out things you recently added or that you suspect are the cause
     3. Install the `jinja2` command-line tool with `pip install Jinja2` and run it over your layout file, for example: `jinja2 event.yml`.

+## What's next?

+If you do not have a blog yet, why not check out the [blog tutorials](../index.md#blogs) and learn how to set one up?
+The social plugin will help you draw attention to your posts on social media.

+Check out the [other tutorials](../index.md) we have prepared for you.